 But who was Edith Fritsch?
 I lived in Carson City for forty years (and taught school there) and had never heard stories of her.
 So, I went on a quest.

 Edith Gwendolyn Wooldridge was born in 1893 in the erstwhile community of Grizzly Bluff in Humboldt County, California.
-She taught for 42 years, 35 at Carson City High School where she taught bookkeeping, shorthand, and Spanish beginning in the 1920s.
-In 1935 she was named Dean of Girls.
+She taught for 42 years, 35 at Carson City High School where she taught “commercial studies” (bookkeeping, shorthand) and Spanish beginning in the 1920s.
+In 1930 she became Dean of Girls.

-My research led me to both Newspapers.com and Ancestry.com to get a more complete picture of Edith.
-As a result, I spent one very enjoyable morning reading society pages from the 1930s-50s.
+My research led me to both Ancestry.com and Newspapers.com to get a more complete picture of Edith.
+Ancestry provided vital records–birth, marriage, census data, death–but filling in the blanks came from those old newspapers.
+I spent one very enjoyable morning reading society pages from the 1930s-50s.
 It seems every PTA meeting, baby shower, trip to visit your sister, and illness were documented in print for everyone to read.
 It was like Facebook before the internet!
 Very amusing.
-But from it, I could easily gather that Mrs. Fritsch was quite active in Carson City clubs.
+But from it, I could easily gather that Mrs. Fritsch was active in Carson City clubs.
 Her name was often listed with Miss Bordewich and Miss Bray as attending, serving refreshments, or hosting meetings of the American Association of University Women, Delta Kappa Gamma, PTA, and Ormsby County Teachers Association.

 At the age of 33, Edith married Edwin Fritsch, a civil engineer.
 Rather late for her generation, wouldn’t you agree?
 However, unlike the other married women named on those society pages, she was always listed as Mrs. Edith Fritsch, not Mrs. Edwin Fritsch.
 I hope that’s a sign that hers was a marriage of equals.
 Edwin Fritsch died in 1956.
 The couple had no children.